 Bill grew up in Atlantic County (Atlantic City and then Egg Harbor Township) and has written for a variety of financial-news publications.
 He’s also the author of The Domestic Life of the Jersey Devil, a history of every South Jerseyan’s favorite piece of folklore.

 Bill and Elinor hope Route 40 will tie together communities from the beach to the suburbs of Philadelphia and beyond, giving readers engaging stories, incisive analysis and impactful journalism that will inspire engagement and hold local leaders accountable.

-*Route 40 is currently self-funded.
-Donations are welcome here, or you could also become a Route 40 Member and get access to exclusive offers from our local business partners.
+*Route 40’s running costs are funded by reader contributions, with some revenue from advertising, events and merchandise sales.
+Our revenue is not yet enough to pay our salaries, however – we both work full time as freelance journalists.
+Donations to Route 40 are welcome here, or you could also become a Route 40 Member and get access to exclusive offers from our local business partners.
 If you’re interested in advertising, contact sales(at)rtforty.com

 The disruption of the advertising market and the sea change the Internet brought to the publishing industry has left many large-scale news companies struggling to cover their costs.
 As many have folded or been sold off, smaller, online-only startups have sprung up in their place.
 Some of these are non-profit.
 Some are set up as small businesses (as we are).
 You can find out more about these news organizations in New Jersey via Montclair State University’s Center for Cooperative Media, of which we are also a member.

 One of the drawbacks to being a newcomer in the news publishing world is that people often ask us what we are about.
 Who do you work for?
 Where do your stories come from?
 What are your views?
 Following the lead of an online publication called the Voice of San Diego (thanks and credit), we are laying out what we stand for, in an effort to be as transparent as possible.

 - Open and transparent government.